rorycl/keyrate/README.md

 open-ended scenarios.
 The first offers a `Take` function which returns a reset unix nanosecond -- when a wait is required -- utilising a refilling bucket model.
-The second offers a `Wait` function implemented as a token bucket which also refills.
+The second offers a `Wait` function implemented on a token bucket which also refills.
 Both use mutex locking.

 ## Example usage